dhairyashah1/BuLet/hardware/README.md

 PCB Design Files for BuLET Platform - TDO | Backscatter Tag | MSP430 - Baseband Generator

 These are designed using Eagle software.
-Please install it on your relevant Operatig System.
+Please install it on your relevant Operating System.